mulka/ploverwiki/Dictionary-Format.md

 - `{*}`

     A stroke mapping to this command will toggle the asterisk key on the last stroke entered.
-For example if you had this stroke in your dictionary as Number Bar + Asterisk, `"#*": "{*}"`, when you write `KAT/#*` it will behave as if you wrote `KA*T`.
-Toggle asterisk is useful for when you notice that you should've included an asterisk in your last stroke.
-For example you wanted to write the name "Mark" but you wrote "mark" the noun/verb.
-At this point you can use Toggle asterisk to correct it instead of having to erase the word and re-stroke including the asterisk.
+For example, if you had this stroke in your dictionary as Number Bar + Asterisk, `"#*": "{*}"`, when you write `KAT/#*` it will behave as if you wrote `KA*T`.

+    Toggle asterisk `{*}` is useful for when you notice that you should have included an asterisk in your last stroke.
+For example, you wanted to write the name "Mark" (a person's name), but you wrote "mark" (the noun/verb).
+At this point, you can use Toggle asterisk `{*}` to correct it.
+You wouldn't have to erase the word and re-stroke it (this time, with you including the missing the asterisk).

 **Suggested stroke:** `#*`